CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-messages.md

 To have better control over your message queue, you can add additional properties in the JSON.
-These properties are ignored by MailerQ, but they will end up in the result queue, and allows you to link result data with the original mail.
+These properties are ignored by MailerQ, but they will end up in the result queue, and allow you to link result data with the original mail.

 ````json